deqit/PhilipsPM2528/Deepdive/N21/README.md

 See the first image in this section for reference.
 - The ADC selects the input-signal to be fed into the integrator (**yellow trace**)
 - The integrator keeps integrating (**purple trace**)
-- The integrator on the ADC Core sees a non-zero signal and raises **COMP**.
+- The integrator on the ADC Analog sees a non-zero signal and raises **COMP**.

 #### @100ms: The fixed-time Ramp-Up phase is finished
 (please add 100ms to the time in the image)
 ![N21 Start RampDown](assets/N21_RampDown.png "N21 Start RampDown")
 - The ADC Control releases the **UP** signal as the fixed time has passed.
-- The ADC Core sets the **DN+** signal to tell the ADC Core it can start the Ramp-Down phase.
+- The ADC Analog sets the **DN+** signal to tell the ADC Analog it can start the Ramp-Down phase.
-- As a response, the ADC Core now selects the correct Reference Signal (**yellow trace**), in this case +2V.
+- As a response, the ADC Analog now selects the correct Reference Signal (**yellow trace**), in this case +2V.
 - The integrator now start to drain the capacitor (**purple trace**).

 #### @100-170ms: Ramp-down phase